AysenurU/sql-data-warehouse-project/docs/data_catalog.md

 ## **Analytics Views**

-Analytics views provide aggregated, business-focused metrics They are derived from Gold fact and dimension views and are optimized for BI consumption.
+Analytics views provide aggregated, business-focused metrics.
+They are derived from Gold fact and dimension views and are optimized for BI consumption.

 Metric definitions follow a single-source-of-truth principle.

 All monetary metrics are derived exclusively from `fact_sales.sales_amount`.
-Time-based aggregations rely on `dim_date` to ensure calendar consistency.
 In real production systems, monetary values should be stored as DECIMAL(p,s).
 INT is used here for simplicity.

+Time-based aggregations rely on `dim_date` to ensure calendar consistency.

 ---